EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 # Localhost Docker on KVM Virtual Machine

 Run a secure Docker environment in a KVM (qemu) Virtual Machine (VM) as an unprivileged systemd user service on your local workstation (or on a server).
 This is optimized for private localhost development purposes, but can also be used to host public services for your LAN, or to have multiple individual docker VMs on a single large server and publish to the internet.
+This can be a good way of separating security concerns, or for creating segmented namespaces like dev/test/prod, but all colocated on the same physical server.

 ## Background